USS Sawfish: Sixth and seventh war patrols, April–August 1944

 Back in top trim, the submarine returned to Pearl Harbor early in the spring.
 On 8 April 1944, she got underway for Japanese waters and her sixth war patrol.
-However, she only encountered two targets: a cargo ship which she attacked on 25 April and a second vessel which she sighted four days later—too fast and too far away for the submarine to attack.
+However, she only encountered two targets, a cargo ship that she attacked on 25 April and a second vessel that she sighted four days later—too fast and too far away for the submarine to attack.
 Although the submarine reported scoring two hits on the cargo ship, Japanese records contain no evidence of any sinking in the vicinity of the attack.

 During her seventh war patrol, Sawfish joined and for wolfpack operations.
 The submarines sortied from Majuro on 22 June and headed for the Philippines.
-On 18 July, she damaged a tanker and, on 26 July, fired a spread of four torpedoes at surfaced Japanese submarine (one of only six Axis powers submarines to attempt trans-oceanic Yanagi missions), which exploded and sank.
+On 18 July, she damaged a tanker and on 26 July fired a spread of four torpedoes at surfaced Japanese submarine (one of only six Axis powers submarines to attempt transoceanic Yanagi missions), which exploded and sank.
 After a fruitless chase of a large Japanese convoy, the wolfpack ended the patrol at Pearl Harbor on 15 August.